You've heard it all before.

 And it's easier than you think

-So easy, you'll wonder why they don't teach it
+So easy, you'll wonder why you haven't heard it before

 1. First, take out a piece of paper